-Annual Performance Appraisal
+Annual Performance Appraisals

 Annual reviews are one of the most popular performance appraisal systems, and many companies have adopted it.
 Annual performance appraisals hold once a year, and while many are beginning to question the efficacy of this method, it is traditionally used by larger companies for whom more frequent performance reviews might not be possible because of the sheer number of employees.

-Biannual Performance Reviews
+Biannual Performance Appraisals

 Biannual performance appraisals are quite similar to annual performance appraisal, except that they hold twice a year.
 They are performance reviews that allow the manager and employee to have sessions to review the past six months, discuss achievements, areas of improvements, and goals for the next six months.